Deep Graph Anomaly Detection: A Survey and New Perspectives

 \subsection{Local Affinity}

 There are many graph properties that can be important for GAD, such as connectivity, degree distribution, and clustering coefficient.
 Local affinity is a graph property that integrates multiple properties for evaluating the normality and abnormality of graph instances.
-The affinity may be defined in various ways, such as the number of connections of a graph instances to neighboring instances and clustering coefficient of the connected subgraphs.
-The key intuition is that the normal graph instances typically have a strong affinity with its neighbors, whereas an anomalous instance has a significantly weaker affinity with its neighbors.
-Thus, the local affinity can serve as the inverse of anomaly score.
+As shown in Fig. \ref{fig:part4} (c), the affinity may be defined in various ways, such as the number of connections of a graph instance to neighboring instances, the similarity with neighbors, or the clustering coefficient of the connected subgraphs.
+The key intuition is that the normal graph instances typically have a strong affinity with their neighbors, whereas an anomalous instance has a significantly weaker affinity with its neighbors.
+Thus, the local affinity can serve as the inverse of the anomaly score.

 \textbf{Assumption.} Normal instances are connected with other normal instances with similar attributes while anomalies are often graph instances that are less similar to their neighbors.